manankshastri/NMT/README.md

 # Neural Machine Translation

-Neural Machine Translation (NMT) model to translate human readable dates ("25th of June, 2009") into machine readable dates ("2009-06-25") using one of the most sophisticated sequence to sequence models - attention model.
+Neural Machine Translation (NMT) model to translate human readable dates ("25th of June, 2009") to machine readable dates ("2009-06-25") using one of the most sophisticated sequence to sequence models - attention model.

 ## Attention Mechanism